 #PassTheMicYouth seeks to amplify the voices of young people by sharing their lived experiences and stories of activism through a podcast and blog.
-This platform aims to highlight youth-centered issues, demonstrate the necessity of youth leadership, and provide educators and youth-serving professionals with useful tools and resources for fostering youth leadership and strengthening youth/adult partnerships.
+This platform aims to highlight youth-centered issues, demonstrate the necessity of youth leadership, and provide educators and youth-serving professionals with useful tools and resources for fostering youth leadership, cultivating critical consciousness, and strengthening youth/adult partnerships.

 Hi, I’m Luke Shealy.
 I’m studying environmental engineering at North Carolina State University.
 Beyond working on #PassTheMic, I am involved with Engineers Without Borders and the March for Science.
 My first big experience with activism was leading the March for Science in my hometown of Asheville, North Carolina.
 It was inspiring to see over 2,000 people march together to support STEM and start a conversation about the challenges facing the scientific community.
 I see #PassTheMic as platform for young people to share our stories and voices.
 I’m so excited preconceptions to be challenged, new ideas shared, and important conversation started!